RakhithJK/dbeaver-dbeaver-wiki/Creating-columns.md

 ### Restrictions

 When working with columns in DBeaver, it's important to understand the various restrictions that can be applied to them.
-These restrictions are not limitations, but rather rules that help ensure the integrity, accuracy, and reliability of the data stored in your database.
+These restrictions are not limitations but rather rules that help ensure the integrity, accuracy, and reliability of the data stored in your database.
 They dictate what data can be stored in a column, how it's treated, and how it interacts with other data in the database.
 Let's take a closer look at these restrictions: